Amazon Advertising Bible: ins and outs from a PPC evangelist

 Also the main objective of a Sponsored Products campaign with manual targeting is to generate sales.

-For this reason, the main KPI is sales.
+For this reason, the main KPIs are ACoS or ROAS.

 You should use a manual targeting campaign to:

-Focus the budget on profitable search terms and target ASINs;
+1. Focus the budget on specific search terms and target products to increase ranking and sales;

-Protect the brand with self-targeting and branded-keywords.
-In other words, target keywords containing the name of your brand/product.
-Target also your own ASINs to prevent competitors from winning the bid for the ad space surrounding your listing;
+3. Protect the brand with self-targeting and branded-keywords.
+In other words, target keywords containing the name of your brand/product and target your own ASINs to prevent competitors from winning the bid for the ad space surrounding your listing;

-Optional: speed up the exploration process of the automatic campaign by activating a broad match type ad group (keep reading to understand what it is).
+4. Speed up the exploration process of the automatic campaigns by activating a broad match type ad group (keep reading to understand what it is).

 How to structure a manual targeting campaign

-Set a minimum $10/day budget per sponsored ASIN.
+Set a minimum $5/day budget per sponsored ASIN.

 Consider that each keyword or target ASIN has a specific cost per click.
 So, the more keywords or ASIN you target, the higher the budget you need to invest.